Denver Workers’ Compensation Adjuster Lawyer

 What Does An Adjuster Do?

-An adjuster in an investigator who will work to determine whether the injury falls within the scope of the employee's work and whether the injury is covered under the insurance policy.
+An adjuster is an investigator who will work to determine whether the injury falls within the scope of the employee’s work and whether the injury is covered under the insurance policy.
 If the injury is covered, he or she will determine the costs associated with the work injury.
 An adjuster also negotiates the claim and has the power to settle or deny any claims.